Leonard Trent: Second World War

 In early September 1939, following the outbreak of the Second World War, No. 15 Squadron flew to France as part of the RAF Advanced Air Striking Force.
 Stationed at Vraux, the squadron was to fly high-level photo-reconnaissance missions over enemy territory, collecting information on German airfields, factories and major infrastructure.
 Trent flew his first mission into Germany on 24 September 1939, No. 15 Squadron's first operational sortie of the war.
 This period of the war was known as the Phoney War, and much the squadron's flying revolved around training and practice bombing missions.
 The squadron was sent back to England in early December to convert to the Bristol Blenheim IV, a light bomber, operating from Wyton.

 Initial conversion work was on the Bristol Blenheim I and during this time Trent had to make an emergency landing, having become lost in overcast conditions while on a flight to Scotland.
 In March 1940, he was promoted to flying officer.
 The squadron returned to operations when the Germans invaded France and the Low Countries on 10 May 1940.
 That day he flew one of three aircraft that bombed German forces at an aerodrome near Rotterdam.
 Further missions followed, including a bombing raid on bridges over the Albert Canal that saw six of the twelve participating aircraft destroyed.
-On another mission, his aircraft suffered damage from flak and an attacking Messerschmitt Me 109 fighter and he put down at an airfield on the way back to his base for repairs.
+On another mission, his aircraft suffered damage from flak and an attacking Messerschmitt Bf 109 fighter and he put down at an airfield on the way back to his base for repairs.
 However, advancing Germans threatened the airfield and as night fell, he and his crew had to fly to England as they could not navigate back to their base in France.
 On 23 May, casualties in the squadron saw Trent take command of one of its flights in conjunction with a promotion to acting flight lieutenant.
 He led several bombing sorties while Operation Dynamo, the evacuation of the British Expeditionary Force from Dunkirk, was in effect and by mid-June had flown 14 sorties.
 Exhausted, he was sent on leave.